 Section D presents and explains the assets and the liabilities of the solvency balance sheet.
 In particular, the assumptions and methods underlying specific items of the solvency balance sheet are explained.
+Intra-group transactions are also shown in the future cash flows, which were adjusted to the current circumstances due to the insolvency of FWU AG.
 Given that the solvency balance sheet of FWU Life Austria has been derived from its VAG balance sheet, Section D contains comparisons of the two balance sheets so as to highlight the differences in valuation and presentation.
 The balance sheets themselves have been appended to this report.
 The process of preparing the solvency balance sheet of FWU Life Austria is explained in subsection D.5.1.

-The balance sheet total of the VAG balance sheet comes to 913,057k EUR (2022: 918,040k EUR), most of which, i.e. 95% (2022: 96%), is attributable to the unit-linked cover fund.
-The assets of the solvency balance sheet amount to a total of 899,730k EUR (2022: 906,128k EUR); here, too, 97% (2022: 97%) relate to assets for unit-linked contracts.
-The liabilities of both balance sheets, 882,334k EUR (2022: 886,420k EUR) in the VAG balance sheet and 863,189k EUR (2022: 868,260k EUR) in the solvency balance sheet, are also dominated by the technical provisions for unit-linked life insurance, which amount to 98% (2022: 98%) in the VAG balance sheet and 99% (2022: 99%).
+The balance sheet total of the VAG balance sheet comes to 869,911k EUR (2023: 913,057k EUR), most of which, i.e. 95% (2023: 95%), is attributable to the unit-linked cover fund.
+The assets of the solvency balance sheet amount to a total of 856,085k EUR (2023: 899,730k EUR); here, too, 97% (2023: 97%) relate to assets for unit-linked contracts.
+The liabilities of both balance sheets, 846,166k EUR (2023: 882,334k EUR) in the VAG balance sheet and 829,749k EUR (2023: 863,189k EUR) in the solvency balance sheet, are also dominated by the technical provisions for unit-linked life insurance, which amount to 97% (2023: 98%) in the VAG balance sheet and 99% (2023: 99%).

 Finally, section E.1 deals with the company's own funds.
-These are also explained in connection with the VAG balance sheet, the own funds of which amount to 30,723k EUR (2022: 31,620k EUR).
-Revaluations amounting to 5,817k EUR (2022: 6.248k EUR) before considering prospective dividends, or 5,217k EUR (2022: 4,348k EUR) after accounting for prospective dividends, lead to the own funds of the solvency balance sheet, amounting to 35,940k EUR (2022: 35,968k EUR), and are fully classified as "Tier 1", which means that the own funds are fully eligible to cover MCR and SCR.
+These are also explained in connection with the VAG balance sheet, the own funds of which amount to 23,745k EUR (2023: 30,723k EUR).
+Revaluations amounting to 2,591k EUR (2023: 5,817k EUR) before considering prospective dividends, or 2,591k EUR (2023: 5,217k EUR) after accounting for prospective dividends, lead to the own funds of the solvency balance sheet, amounting to 26,336k EUR (2023: 35,940k EUR), and are fully classified as "Tier 1", which means that the own funds are fully eligible to cover MCR and SCR.

 Section E.2 presents details regarding capital requirements under supervisory law.
-As of December 31, 2023, the Solvency Capital Requirement (SCR) came to 13,266k EUR (2022: 13,439k EUR) and the Minimum Capital Requirement (MCR) to 5,970k EUR (2022: 6,047k EUR).
+As of December 31, 2024, the Solvency Capital Requirement (SCR) came to 13,381k EUR (2023: 13,266k EUR) and the Minimum Capital Requirement (MCR) to 5,883k EUR (2023: 5,970k EUR).
 FWU Life Austria's SCR does not include any of the capital add-ons ordered by the supervisory authorities, and none of the company-specific parameters ordered by the supervisory authorities are used.
 Descriptions of the standard formula used to calculate the SCR refer to three potential simplifications: (i) simplified calculation of the capital requirement for lapse risk; (ii) simplified calculation of the capital requirement for cost risk; and (iii) simplified calculation of the risk mitigation effect.
 These simplifications are not used by FWU Life Austria.
 FWU Life Austria's calculations only use certain simplifications for immaterial areas.
-The breakdown of the SCR given in section E.2.1 into its modules and submodules makes the materiality of equities, currency, cost, counterparty default and lapse risk visible.

-The SCR decreased by 1% during the reporting period, which represents an immaterial change.
+The SCR increased by 1% during the reporting period, which represents an immaterial change.

-The solvency ratio is presented in Section E.2.3 as of the reporting date, it stands at 270.9% (2022: 267.6%), which is an immaterial change.
+The solvency ratio is presented in Section E.2.3 as of the reporting date, it stands at 196.8% (2023: 270.9%), which is an immaterial change.
+This significant change is due to a substantial decrease in own funds as a result of unexpected expenses caused by the insolvency of FWU AG as well as an increased portfolio erosion.